ektrah/nsec/docs/api/nsec.cryptography.keyderivationalgorithm.md

     [[MaxSaltSize|KeyDerivationAlgorithm Class#MaxSaltSize]].

 ArgumentOutOfRangeException
-: `count` is less than zero or larger than
+: `count` is less than 0 or larger than
     [[MaxOutputSize|KeyDerivationAlgorithm Class#MaxOutputSize]].

 ObjectDisposedException